The general process is perhaps a little unconventional, we have three elements to consider.

 To do this, we:

-- Tag and release from the backend project using Github releases
+- Prepare a draft release using Github releases

 build-webapp.sh), the UI project is not tagged or released via Github

-release-debian-package.shto publish the tagged version to the debian repository
+release-debian-package.shto tag and publish the tagged version to the debian repository

 The software is released using a major/minor number scheme with a Git SHA postfix.
 For example: